lukelemonade/profile/README.md

 > Executed a significant hand over to operational teams <br>

 Lessons Learned
+- co located experienced teams are the fastest
 - design and engineering work best together
 - detailed 12 mth+ timelines can create a toxic culture
-- roadmaps are better at setting expectations
-- automatic rollbacks are essential
-- highly expert teams co located are best
+- investing in deployment infrastructure is as important as what you deploy
 <br>

 #### C. Hoare & Co private banking | Project Manager | 4 yrs

-Delivered multiple improved customer experiences and game changing technologies for the 350yr old bank, ie. Cloud 😆
+Delivered multiple improved customer experiences and game changing technologies for the 350yr old bank and seminal learning experience.

 > Improved customer payment experience, reduced costs and met regulatory timelines for SEPA <br>